Aijcoder/DjangoChatBot/README.md

 - **Contributing:** If you want to contribute to this project, please refer to the guidelines provided in the repository.
 - **License:** This project is licensed under the MIT License.
 Check the `LICENSE` file in the repository for details.

+## Current Realeases:
+- [DjangoChatBot v1.0](https://github.com/Aijcoder/DjangoChatBot/tree/main/DjangoChatBot%20V1.0): Basic version of the bot with light and dark theme.

 Feel free to explore, contribute, and make the most of this chat bot project.
 If you have any questions or need further assistance, please reach out through the project's issue tracker on GitHub.

 Happy coding!

-##Current realeases:
-- [DjangoChatBot v1.0](https://github.com/Aijcoder/DjangoChatBot/tree/main/DjangoChatBot%20V1.0): Basic version of the bot with light and dark theme.

-##Latest Version Is Now Running On: 95.179.201.107